aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/lesson-02/index.md

 {{<hint info>}}
 Note that microcontrollers and [microprocessors](https://en.wikipedia.org/wiki/Microprocessor) are two different things.
 Microprocessor is the CPU that you have inside your laptop or desktop computer.

-[For example, Raspberry Pi computers use microprocessors not microcontrollers](https://www.raspberrypi.org/), **but** the Raspberry Pi company also makes a microcontroller called [RP2040](https://www.raspberrypi.com/products/rp2040/) and the [Raspberry Pi Pico microcontroller board.](https://www.raspberrypi.com/products/raspberry-pi-pico/) We use two types of microcontrollers during this course:
+[For example, Raspberry Pi computers use microprocessors not microcontrollers](https://www.raspberrypi.org/), **but** the Raspberry Pi company also makes a microcontroller called [RP2040](https://www.raspberrypi.com/products/rp2040/) and the [Raspberry Pi Pico microcontroller board.](https://www.raspberrypi.com/products/raspberry-pi-pico/)

+In 2023, we use this microcontroller:
+- [Arduino Uno R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi) that uses the [Renesas RA4M1 (Arm® Cortex®-M4)](https://www.renesas.com/us/en/document/dst/ra4m1-group-datasheet) as the main microcontroller and the [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3) as the WiFi and Bluetooth module.

+In older runs of the course we have used these:
-- Arduino Uno that uses the [ATMega328P microcontroller made by Microchip](https://www.microchip.com/en-us/product/ATmega328P)
+- Arduino Uno R3 that uses the [ATMega328P microcontroller made by Microchip](https://www.microchip.com/en-us/product/ATmega328P)
 - Arduino RP2040 Connect that uses the [RP2040 microcontroller made by Raspberry Pi](https://www.raspberrypi.com/products/rp2040/)
 {{</hint>}}